Washington vs. UCLA NCAA Football Odds, Plays and Insights | October 16, 2021

 UCLA Stats and Trends

-- In UCLA's six games this season, it has four wins against the spread.

-- The Bruins have been underdogs by 2 points or more once this year and covered the spread.
+- This season, the Bruins won ATS in their only game as an underdog of 1.5 points or more.

-- UCLA's games this season have hit the over on two of six set point totals (33.3%).
+- UCLA's games this season have gone over the total in two out of six opportunities (33.3%).

-- UCLA is 4-2 against the spread and 4-2 overall in games when it records more than 19.6 points.
+- When UCLA puts up more than 19.6 points, it is 4-2 against the spread and 4-2 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.